 I left school so long ago that it actually hurts to remind myself how far away my youth is, but that doesn’t mean that studying is over – actually, far from it.
 Back to school season is in full swing, which means that whether you’re preparing to go back to school, start University, or just coming back to your career after a summer holiday, studying is important.

-Not only is studying like, essential for passing school and University, but in later life, you’ll find that studying is crucial to staying ahead of your career.
+Not only is studying essential for passing school and University, but in later life, you’ll find that studying is crucial to staying ahead of your career.
 Whether you’re learning a language, adding a new skill to your belt, or trying to become First Aid Trained, the way you study is important.
 I wish I knew back then that studying doesn’t have to be mad sessions in the library cramming last-minute information until three am!
 Here are some life-saving study tips that will help you learn literally anything in no time.

 1. Read and re-write the information you receive